-In re Louie Martinez, FPPC No. 09/261 (Approved June 9, 2011).
+- In re Louie Martinez, FPPC No. 09/261 (Approved June 9, 2011).
 Louie Martinez, a senior project manager for the City of Irvine, received discounted landscaping service with a company who contracted with the City.
-The approved stipulated settlement was \$2,000 per count for the violations of receiving gifts over the limit and \$4,000 for the violation of the conflict of interest provisions of the Act when he approved an invoice for payment of approximately \$86,000 to the company that provided him the services.
+The approved stipulated settlement was \$2,000 per count for the violations of receiving gifts over the limit and \$4,000 for the violation of the conflict of interest provisions of the Act when he approved an invoice for payment of approximately \$86,000 to the company that provided him the services. - In re Patrick Moloney, FPPC No. 09/826 (Approved June 10, 2010).
+Patrick Moloney, Executive Director of the Pilot Commission for the Bays of San Francisco, San Pablo and

-• In re Patrick Moloney, FPPC No. 09/826 (Approved June 10, 2010).
-Patrick Moloney, Executive Director of the Pilot Commission for the Bays of San Francisco, San Pablo and Suisun, received gifts in the form of free monthly waterfront parking from an association representing the pilots the board regulates.
+Suisun, received gifts in the form of free monthly waterfront parking from an association representing the pilots the board regulates.
 The approved stipulated settlement was \$2,000 per count for the violations of receiving gifts over the limit, for a total penalty of \$4,000.

-In this matter, Respondent Holden received gifts over the limits from two developers who have regular business with the City of Oxnard.
-As stated above, he was unclear that Shea LLC provided some of the meals.
-In addition, Respondent states that he believed that because of his close, personal friendship with Mr. Huberman, the trip provided to Napa was not a gift under the Act.
+In this matter, Respondent Herrera received gifts over the limits from a developer who has regular business with the City of Oxnard.
+As stated above, he was unclear that Shea LLC paid for the meals, drinks and golf since he believed the City of Oxnard was picking up his expenses.
 Respondent has paid down the gifts received to the amount of the applicable gift limit.
 Based on the above prior cases and the information provided in this case, imposition of a \$2,000 penalty for each count is recommended.